Local Scuba Diving Available During the Summer

 You have only been Scuba Diving in tropical/warm water?

-Take the Cold Water Diver or Drysuit Diver course with an instructor.
-This will teach you to use the additional equipment required to keep you warm, help you adjust your weight and buoyancy as well as deal with some of the challenges common to cold water diving.
+Cold Water Diver.
+This will help you get used to the thicker wetsuit, hood and glove and how that will effect your buoyancy.
+The course also is a great refresher of basic dive skills with the challenge of completing them with more neoprene in the way.
+The instructor will be there to help you adjust your weight and buoyancy as well as deal with some of the challenges common to cold water diving.
 It is not recommended to simply "figure it out" on your own as many divers do find the difference with cold water compared to warm to be challenging and it is more enjoyable to learn with some professional assistance.

 Recent Posts